 c.
 Fifty miles per hour in all other locations, except as otherwise provided in the “Sixty-Five MPH Speed Limit Implementation Act,” pursuant to section 2 of P.L.1997, c.415.

-Penalties for Speeding Tickets in New Jersey
+Penalties for Speeding Violations in New Jersey

 Speeding violations in New Jersey will result in motor vehicle points accruing on your license.
 The number of points depends on the rate of speed: